amgt-d1/Ex-DPC-plus-plus/README.md

 If you use our implementation, please cite the following paper.
 ```
 @article{amagata202xdpc,
-    title={Fast Density-Peaks Clustering for Static and Dynamic Data in Euclidean Spaces},
+    title={Efficient Density-Peaks Clustering Algorithms on Static and Dynamic Data in Euclidean Spaces},
     author={Amagata, Daichi and Hara, Takahiro},
     booktitle={ACM Transactions on Knowledge Discovery from Data},
     pages={xx--xx},